rundeck/rundeck/docs/en/developer/03-step-plugins.md

 * `WorkflowNodeStep`
 * `RemoteScriptNodeStep`

-For configuration properties, see the [ResourceModelSourceScript Plugin](resource-model-source-plugin.html#configurable-resource-model-source-script-plugin).
+For configuration properties, see the [Resource Model Source Plugin - Plugin Properties](resource-model-source-plugin.html#plugin-properties-1).

 To define [property scopes](plugin-annotations.html#property-scopes), add a `scope` entry in the map for a configuration property: